17 Tips On How To Write A Good Personal Statement

 An unoriginal personal statement is definitely not a good personal statement.

 Do not let somebody else write your personal statement for you.
-The best you can allow somebody to do for you is to review your personal statement, rather than to write it from scratch for you.
+The least you could do is allow them review your personal statement rather than write it from the beginning for you.

 Do not copy someone else’s work.
 Every admission officer hates plagiarism to the core.